-Or, if the Decision Notice is before 2007, you can request to view the planning file in person by completing the form (PDF, 126KB).
+Or, if the Decision Notice is before 2007, you can request to view the planning file in person by completing the Planning Register inspection form (PDF).
 While the public may view the files, the council does not have to provide the public with copies of any documents on file.
 However the public may take notes of the contents.

 The council is not able to confirm the lawful planning use of any particular premises.
 This is because we don’t hold records confirming whether any particular planning decision has been lawfully implemented, or collect information about the current use.

 If you would like to establish the current lawful use of a premises, you should apply for a Lawful Development Certificate ('LDC').

 Information and application forms are available via the council's website or on the Planning Portal.

 The council can’t confirm whether any planning permission conditions have been complied with.
 The developer should provide confirmation that all conditions were/are satisfied.
 If the council receives an allegation that these conditions haven’t been complied with, we will have an enforcement investigation.

 For information on how to appeal and how to search for an appeal, see GOV.UK.